 The site only accepts bookings for tents and is off the beaten track.
-You'll have a choice of a river side or woodland pitch where you can set up home, create your own campfire and even sleep under the stars in a hammock.
-Or new for 2022, a prepitched Safari Tent in our woodland hideaway.
+You'll have a choice of a riverside or woodland pitch where you can set up home, build your own campfire and sleep under the stars.
+Or try the pre-pitched Safari Tent in our woodland hideaway.

 With just cold running water, composting toilets and limited solar light, Lee Valley Almost Wild Campsite, Broxbourne will give you a taste of the wild that's close to home.

 - Cycles for hire - Pre-booking required, will be delivered to site for use

 - Water sports onsite - Launching point for canoes - canoes can also be hired from Lee Valley Canoe Cycle in Broxbourne